depeng6/MIFFuse/Readme.md

  - test: Test the model on TNO/CVC_14 dataset
  - test_RGB: Test the model on Flir dataset
  - MIF_net: MIFFufuse architecture

+If you have any question, please email to me [zhudepeng@mails.cust.edu.cn](zhudepeng@mails.cust.edu.cn)